RDFM Management Server

 This storage method should NOT be used for production deployments!
 The performance of the built-in file server is severely limited and provides NO caching, which will negatively affect the update speed for all devices even when a few of them try downloading an update package at the same time.
 It is recommended to use a dedicated storage solution such as S3 to store packages.

 The RDFM server can also store package data on S3 and other S3 API-compatible object storage servers.
-The following environment variables allow changing the configuration of the S3 integration:
+The following environment variables enable changing the configuration of the S3 integration:

 docker build -f server/deploy/Dockerfile -t antmicro/rdfm-server:latest .